ovh/venom/README.md

 To understand how the Venom is working, let's create and run a first testsuite together.

-The first test that we will do, in this testsuite, is to test whether the site we want to test (a public REST API, OVHcloud API for example):
+The first assertions that we will do, in this testsuite, are to check whether the site we want to test (a public REST API, OVHcloud API for example):
 - is accessible (respond with a 200 status code)
 - respond in less than 5 seconds
 - if its answer is not empty